framedsc/Sitesource/markdown/GameGuides/journey.md

 ### DSR

-The game supports DSR resolutions but the final image on your display may look jaggy or pixelated.
+While the game supports DSR resolutions, the final image on your display may look jaggy or pixelated.
 It's recommended to set your desktop resolution to the same DSR value you use in-game to avoid this.

 ### Online Connectivity